-SoCalGas supports expanding its energy portfolio by increasing connections from renewable gas sources.
+SoCalGas supports increasing interconnections to the gas system from renewable gas sources.
 SoCalGas has been an active and committed partner in advancing recent CPUC filings and legislative initiatives that allow biogas from various sources and within specific gas quality thresholds to connect to its Gas Infrastructure.
-SoCalGas is on the forefront of exploring various methods of introducing hydrogen blending into its gas system while maintaining public safety and customer reliability.